ZEISS-PiWeb/PiWeb-Api/_pages/0122-restapi-dataservice-configuration.md

 {% assign linkId="configurationEndpointAdd" %}
 {% assign method="POST" %}
 {% assign endpoint="/configuration/:entityType" %}
-{% assign summary="Creates the attribute(s) for :entityType" %}
+{% assign summary="Creates the attributes for :entityType" %}
-{% assign description="Creates the attribute definition(s) transfered within the body of the request for the given `:entityType` which must be part of the uri" %}
+{% assign description="Creates the attribute definitions transfered within the body of the request for the given `:entityType` which must be part of the uri" %}
 {% assign exampleCaption="Adding a part attribute with the key 1001 to the configuration" %}

 {% capture jsonrequest %}